sfigg/commercialization-public/customize/mobile/mcsf/overriding-the-voicemail-number-on-the-uicc.md

 ---
-title: Overriding the voicemail number on the UICC
+title: Override the voicemail number on the UICC
 description: Mobile operators can override the voicemail number on the UICC with a different voicemail number that is configured in the registry.
 MSHAttr:
 - 'PreferredSiteName:MSDN'